 “No one can see you.
 It’s just me and you.
 Humor your mother.”

 He did that, and they slow danced to Echo and the Bunnymen’s “Bring on the Dancing Horses”, which had been his parents’ favorite love song.
-On Christmas Eve 1986, they had lost their virginity to each other as the song played.
+On Christmas Eve 1986, they had lost their virginity to it.
 Then they lost each other a month later.
 More accurately, he had lost her when she dumped him off a cliff.
 Two days after that he ended up committing a sort of heroic suicide.
 Mike was never sure how much he believed his mother’s stories of Hawkins and the Upside Down, but he trusted his Uncle Lucas completely, and Uncle Luc always backed up everything she said.

 “Good moves,” said his mother, looking up at him.